TheRobBrennan/explore-timing-responses-from-third-party-APIs-with-nextjs/__reference/GitHub-FixUnsignedCommitsOnMacOS.md

 % git config --global user.signingkey EBFD521F57241BFA2333D8113783B1C530AC3FEB
 % git config --global commit.gpgSign true

-# Let's make sure we don't have any settings that might be defaulting to using SSH for signing, etc.
+# Let's ensure we have no settings that might default to using SSH for signing, etc.
 % git config --global --unset gpg.format
 ```

-If you're using VS Code and committing using the GUI, please be sure to open your `Settings` and `Enable commit signing`
+If you're using VS Code and committing using the GUI, please be sure to open your `Settings` and `Enable commit signing.`

 ![](assets/06-vscode-settings-enable-commit-signing.png)